KaneNguyen03/Hope-PRJ301/README.md

 # PRODUCT DESCRIPTION

 # REQUIREMENT:
-Name of system:
+* a.Name of system:
-Selling jackets online shop
+- Selling jackets online shop

-* Purpose:
+* b.Purpose:
-The purpose of the "Selling Jackets Online Shop" project is to establish an online platform that allows us (web developers) to act as a seller, receiving products from suppliers and selling to customers, Customers can choose and buy jackets conveniently through the online form.
+- The purpose of the "Selling Jackets Online Shop" project is to establish an online platform that allows us (web developers) to act as a seller, receiving products from suppliers and selling to customers, Customers can choose and buy jackets conveniently through the online form.
 <br>

-* The project aims to provide a seamless and enjoyable shopping experience for customers while meeting the following objectives:
+- The project aims to provide a seamless and enjoyable shopping experience for customers while meeting the following objectives:
-Who use this system:
+* c.Who use this system:
 <br>

-*  The project targets young and middle-aged customers who have a youthful and dynamic fashion sense.
+-  The project targets young and middle-aged customers who have a youthful and dynamic fashion sense.
 <br>

-* List all feature:
+* d.List all feature:
-User Registration and Authentication:
+- User Registration and Authentication: <br>
-Users should be able to create accounts and log in securely.
+-- Users should be able to create accounts and log in securely. <br>
-Implement password encryption and secure authentication mechanisms.
+-- Implement password encryption and secure authentication mechanisms. <br>
-Provide options for users to recover forgotten passwords.
+-- Provide options for users to recover forgotten passwords. <br>
 <br>

 * Jacket Catalog: